rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 The pagination feature is complete now, and you are fetching successive pages of an initial page, then merging the results in Apollo Client's cache.
 In addition, you show your user feedback about pending requests for either the initial request or further page requests.

 Now we'll take it a step further, making the button used to fetch more repositories reusable.
 Let me explain why this would be a neat abstraction.
 In an upcoming section, you have another list field that could potentially implement the pagination feature.
 There, you have to  introduce the `More` button, which could be nearly identical to the `More` button you have in the RepositoryList component.
 Having only one button in a UI would be a satisfying abstraction, but this abstraction wouldn't work in a real-world coding scenario.
-You would have to introduce a second list field first, implement the pagination feature for it, and then consifder an abstraction for the `More` button.
+You would have to introduce a second list field first, implement the pagination feature for it, and then consider an abstraction for the `More` button.
 For the sake of the tutorial, we  implement this abstraction for the pagination feature only in this section, though you should be aware this is a premature optimization put in place for you to learn it.

 For another way, imagine you wanted to extract the functionality of the `More` button into a FetchMore component.
 The most important thing you would need is the `fetchMore()` function from the query result.
 The `fetchMore()` function takes an object to pass in the necessary `variables` and `updateQuery` information as a configuration.
 While the former is used to define the next page by its cursor, the latter is used to define how the results should be merged in the local state.
 These are the three essential parts: fetchMore, variables, and updateQuery.
 You may also want to shield away the conditional renderings in the FetchMore component, which happens because of the `loading` or `hasNextPage` booleans.
 Et voilà!
 That's how you get the interface to your FetchMore abstraction component.